Easter Dirt Cake is a no bake Easter dessert with a creamy center and sweet topping. Indulge your sweet tooth with this twist on the classic.

 Making an Easter cake with Peeps is as easy as mix, chill and serve!

-When you are ready to serve, garnish the top with the marshmallow peeps, sprinkles, and chocolate eggs.
+- Decorate.
+When you are ready to serve, garnish the top of the dirt cake with the marshmallow peeps, sprinkles, and chocolate eggs.

 Store any leftovers in the refrigerator, tightly covered with plastic wrap, for up to 3 days.
 I don’t recommend freezing this dirt cake.